In This Video:

 Really simple, here’s what you do.

 In fact, my thinking and understanding about this, actually, was developed by a client of mine, a Black Belt client called Steve, who was in a sales process, on the phone for the very first time with a prospect and they said, “By the way, it’s not just you, we’re interviewing two other coaches; we want to find the right fit!
-Just want to let you know there’s two other guys.”
+Just want to let you know there are two other guys.”

 Dealing with the Competition